Risk Management

 To prevent the emergence and expansion of risks to the SUBARU Group, the Chief Risk Management Officer (CRMO) appointed by the Board of Directors leads risk management and compliance activities, reporting their status to the Board of Directors.

 As a system to promote risk management, SUBARU has appointed risk management officers (job grade of Chief General Managers) for each department and established the Risk Management and Compliance Committee.
 This committee is chaired by the CRMO, and its vice-chairperson is the vice president in charge of the duties of the Risk Management Group, comprised of the Risk Management and Compliance Office and the Legal Department.
 At this committee, members deliberate, discuss, make decisions, and exchange/communicate information on important matters.
+Depending on the level of importance, matters are submitted to the Board of Directors, which oversees the Risk Management and Compliance Committee.

 The CRMO leads corporate Group-wide efforts to enhance risk management with professional support from experts in corporate departments, such as the Risk Management and Compliance Office and the Legal Department.
 In this leadership role, the CRMO works closely with the Corporate Planning Department, which performs division-encompassing functions, as well as different divisions and companies.
 The Audit Department audits execution of tasks by each division and subsidiary in a planned manner.